Our priorities

 Welsh council (whether carrying delegated powers or not) shall take all reasonable steps to implement policy decisions of the association and no action shall be taken by Welsh council or any sub-committee, which may affect materially the interests of another part of the profession without full prior consultation with the parties concerned.

-With voting rights: the chairmen of the Welsh consultants committee, general practitioner committee Wales, Welsh staff grades and associate specialists committee, Welsh committee for public health medicine and community health, Welsh junior doctors committee, Welsh medical academic staff committee, forum of Welsh local negotiating committees, and Welsh medical students committee.
+With voting rights: the chairs of the Welsh consultants committee, General practitioner committee Wales, Welsh staff grades and associate specialists committee, Welsh committee for public health medicine and community health, Welsh residents doctors committee, forum of Welsh local negotiating committees, and Welsh medical students committee.

-Without voting rights: the president of the BMA, chairman of UK council, chairman of the representative body, the treasurer and members of UK council whose electoral zone is Wales, limited to the duration of their UK office and while having a registered address in Wales.
+Without voting rights: the president of the BMA, chair of UK council, chair of the representative body, the treasurer and members of UK council whose electoral zone is Wales, limited to the duration of their UK office and while having a registered address in Wales.

 With voting rights: 15 directly-elected members who shall, by the application of electoral constraints, broadly reflect the distribution of the profession in Wales between: